Free Money for College – Grants and Scholarships

 Government Grants

-The good news is that if you fill out your FAFSA every year the university should facilitate getting you the funds you deserve when you receive your financial aid package for the year.
-However, on numerous occasions, we have found that students had to ask the financial aid office about the TEACH Grant.
+The good news is that if you fill out your FAFSA every year, the university should facilitate getting you the funds you deserve when you receive your financial aid package.
+However, numerous times, we have found that students had to ask the financial aid office about the TEACH Grant.
 So don’t assume anything!

 College Gift Aid – Grants and Scholarships